 CPP Botswana (Pty) Ltd

 Construction material of superstructure

 44,35 m + 100,00 m + 200,00 m + 100,00 m + 44,35

-Basic assessment, preliminary design, detailed design, planning for approval, construction planning, preparation of tendering, static constructive checks: Dipl.-Ing.
+Basic assessment, preliminary design, detailed design, planning for approval, construction planning, preparation of tendering, assistance for tendering, static constructive checks: Dipl.-Ing.
 Holger Cordes, manufacturing and quality control, visualisation